Snarr/discord-emoji-convert/README.md

   </a>
 </p>

-> A very simple text to emoji converter for Discord
+> A very simple text to emoji converter for Discord bots

 ### 🏠 [Homepage](https://github.com/Snarr/discord-emoji-convert#readme)